-The syntax for the \$wait order task is:
+The syntax for the wait order construct is:

 '''

-$wait_order( event_identifier[.triggered] {, event_identifier } )
+wait_order( event_identifier[.triggered] {, event identifier} ) [=> variable]

 '''

-Events are not limited to occur only once, that is, once an event occurs in the prescribed order, it can be triggered again without generating an error.

-Note: Only the first event in the list can wait for the triggered state.
+Events are not limited to occur only once, that is, once an event occurs in the prescribed order, it can be triggered again without causing the construct to fail.
+Only the first event in the list can wait for the triggered state.